nicopap/ui-navigation/Readme.md

 * `bevy`: A completely independent implementation of the same algorithm using the bevy ECS.
 It doesn't at all depend on `generic`.

+### Examples

+Check out the `bevy/examples` directory for bevy examples.

 ## Roadmap

-[X] Basic flat hierarchy 2D navigation (requires element location deduction) [ ] Hierarchical navigation with Action/Cancel (requires tree layer without
+- [X] Basic flat hierarchy 2D navigation (requires element location deduction)
+- [ ] Hierarchical navigation with Action/Cancel (requires tree layer without
     an active trail)
-[ ] Tabbed navigation demo (requires Forward/Backward commands support)
+- [ ] Tabbed navigation demo (requires Forward/Backward commands support)
-[ ] Complex hierarchy with focus memory (requires tree)
+- [ ] Complex hierarchy with focus memory (requires tree)

 # License